marshall-buck/usda-prefixtree/README.md

 #### Link to download
 https://fdc.nal.usda.gov/fdc-datasets/FoodData_Central_sr_legacy_food_json_2018-04.zip

-The output is 2 files.
+#### The intended output is 2 json files.
 1. The foods and nutritional information.
-In the form of json.
+I
+   - The key is the food items index.
    ```
 {
   '111111': {